cslev/OpenYuma/README.md

 Subsystem netconf /usr/sbin/netconf-subsystem
 # --- END NETCONF ---

-Now, you are ready to use it via the following command executed by root: netconfd --module=libtoaster --port=831
+Now, you are ready to use it via the following command using libtoaster as a module:
+# netconfd --module=libtoaster --port=831